 I have always loved the idea of painting.
 I used to envision myself as a painter, in my own arts-y studio wearing a worn-out and very comfortable blue shirt, splattered with colorful paint, my hair pulled back and somehow held in place messily by a paint brush.
 I’d paint beautiful things that made people, including me, smile.
 Unfortunately, I can’t draw or paint at all.

 But wait!
-I recently discovered something that allows me to be the painter I always wanted to be and to do so with no stress or pressure or negative self-judgment.
+I recently discovered something that allows me to be the painter I always wanted to be with no stress or pressure or negative self-judgment.
 I discovered—and have come to really enjoy and cherish as a special time of relaxation—painting by numbers (for grown-ups).

 BetterHelp informs us that painting (and painting by numbers is, indeed, painting) is a type of complementary mental health treatment.
+Painting is stress-relieving on its own.
 It can be used on its own or in conjunction with therapy and/or medication to treat depression, anxiety, and more.

 Painting by numbers, as it turns out, is incredibly relaxing and takes away decision-making and worries about doing it “right.”
 Like most of us, I have enough of that during my work day and love a chance to be actively making something and experiencing flow while letting go of my executive decision-making functions.